bit-rec98/bit-rec98/README.md

 ## 🌐 About Me

-I am a motivated and adaptable **Full Stack Developer** with a proven track record in both **front-end** and **back-end** development.
+I am **Full Stack Developer** with a proven track record in both **front-end** and **back-end** development.
 My strengths include effective communication, efficient organization, and a proactive approach to problem-solving.
-I thrive in team environments where I can apply my skills in collaboration, research, and self-learning.
-I am passionate about continuous improvement and always aim to deliver high-quality results in every project.
+I enjoy working in team environments where I can apply my skills in collaboration, research, and self-learning.
+I am passionate about continuous improvement and focus on delivering high-quality results in every project.

 With experience in **agile methodologies** like **Scrum** and **Kanban**, I excel at managing complex projects.
 I also have an intermediate-advanced level of **English** (B2-C1), allowing me to communicate effectively in diverse professional settings.